 A mountaineer of unparalleled nerve who conquered the world's highest peaks in winter and without artificial oxygen.

-Denis Urubko climbs with a ferocity that borders on the philosophical.
+Denis Urubko achieved the first winter ascent of Makalu and Gasherbrum II, two of mountaineering's most brutal challenges.
 Born in the Caucasus and later taking Polish citizenship, he approached the Himalaya's fourteen 8,000-meter peaks not as a checklist but as a pure test of will.
-He joined an elite club to summit them all without bottled oxygen, a purist's approach that rejects technological aid in favor of human grit.
-His legacy, however, is carved in ice and howling wind: he achieved the first winter ascent of Makalu and Gasherbrum II, two of the most brutal challenges in mountaineering.
-Urubko is also known for his fierce independence and contentious relationships with expedition commercialism, a stance that culminated in a daring, unauthorized winter attempt on K2 in 2018 to aid distressed climbers, showcasing a complex morality as steep as his climbs.
+He summited all of them without bottled oxygen, a purist's approach that rejects technological aid.
+Urubko's fierce independence and contentious relationships with expedition commercialism culminated in a daring, unauthorized winter attempt on K2 in 2018 to aid distressed climbers.
+His morality, as steep as his climbs, shows in the ice and howling wind.

 1965–1980